sisihagen/website/content/en/blog/2019/11/the-gdr-and-their-victims.md

 title: "The GDR and their victims"
 date: 2019-11-20
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The GDR and its victims-a challenge to the victim role of trained GDR citizens."
-draft: false
 lang: en
 cover: "society"
 ---